Last Friday Night (T.G.I.F.): Live performances

 On September 5, 2010, Perry performed the song live for the first time along with "Teenage Dream", "Firework" and "Not Like the Movies" in the show's launch of the Teenage Dream in Berlin.
-Though the song has never been performed live as part of a televised performance, the song is featured on the set lists of the Teenage Dream Tour, California Dreams Tour, Prismatic World Tour and Witness: The Tour.
+Though the song has never been performed live as part of a televised performance, the song is featured on the set lists of the California Dreams Tour, Prismatic World Tour, Witness: The Tour and her residency Play.
+This song is going to be on her setlist for The Lifetimes Tour (2025).
 The first televised performance was during her presentation at Rock In Rio, which was broadcast live by the Multishow.
 During this song, photos of fans are displayed on the screens.